 What makes successful leadership?
 What guides the actions of good leaders?

-To lead effectively, you must define and clarify your principles for leadership.
+To lead effectively, define and clarify your principles for leadership.
 You don’t need many.
 Work on a few principles that will serve as your compass.
 Actions based on principles work.

 Effective Leadership Principles